|PDH Online Course Description||PDH Units/

 James Newton, PE

 In recent years sustainability has gained significant momentum.
 Many large corporations such as Nike, Wal-Mart, and McDonald’s are embracing the concepts of sustainability.
-Both large corporations and small non profits all are seeing benefits to incorporating sustainability concerns into their business models.
+Both large corporations and small nonprofits are seeing benefits to incorporating sustainability concerns into their business models.
 Many businesses have become sensitive to social and stakeholder issues.
-Sustainability can be thought of as a three legged stool and represented as the three e’s (economics, ethics and the environment) or the three p’s, (profit, planet and people) or based on an EPA description: social, environmental and economic health
+Sustainability can be thought of as a three-legged stool and represented as the three e’s (economics, ethics, and the environment) or the three p’s, (profit, planet, and people) or based on an EPA description: social, environmental, and economic health.

-Sustainable water infrastructure is critical to providing clean and safe water and to help insure sustainable communities.
-Water utilities typically have a long term planning horizon and have long term infrastructure operation and maintenance commitments.
-The US EPA requests that utilities ensure that infrastructure investments are cost effective, resource efficient and support other community goals.
+Sustainable water infrastructure is critical to providing clean and safe water and to helping ensure sustainable communities.
+Water utilities typically have a long-term planning horizon and long-term infrastructure operation and maintenance commitments.
+The US EPA requests that utilities ensure that infrastructure investments are cost-effective, resource-efficient, and support other community goals.

 In this course, you are required to study the US EPA publication, “Planning for Sustainability: A Handbook for Water and Wastewater Utilities” provided as a pdf document as a part of this course.
 This document describes the steps utilities can take to enhance their existing planning processes to emphasize utility and community sustainability.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.